paraspell/docs/docs/xcm-sdk/getting-started.md

 ]" />

 ## Install swap extension
 If you plan to [do Swap XCMs](https://paraspell.github.io/docs/xcm-sdk/send-xcm.html#swap) you can install Swap package which allows you to do cross-chain swaps on popular Polkadot, Kusama, Paseo, Westend exchanges.
-Now available in **ALL** versions of SDK.
+Available in **ALL** versions of SDK.

 > [!IMPORTANT]
 > - ⚠️  **WebAssembly (Wasm) must be enabled in your project** because of the Hydration SDK (One of the exchanges implemented in XCM Router).
 Wasm can be enabled either through the web application configuration or through the appropriate plugin.